reztib/about-me/README.txt

 ideas:
 - program that calculates the collission resistance for two hashes it's given, but just out of curiosity what working with security libs is like in C or just in general
+- a little floating thingy that shows what button you pressed on your xbox controller and what direction your stick is pointing
+- a "daemon" that shows what key you pressed on your keyboard
 - t.b.d.

 I don't have twitter, linkedin or some other god-forsaken app, so please don't ask. thanks for reading this far.